omkarfadtare965/CodeChef/README.md

 - ___Edge device:___ An edge device is a piece of hardware that processes data locally, closer to where it is generated, rather than sending it to a centralized server or cloud.
 It can perform tasks like collecting data, running AI models, or controlling systems, and it is often used in IoT, manufacturing, and automation.
 - ___Data-centric approach:___ Data-centric approach focuses on improving the quality and quantity of the data used to train models.
 - ___Model-centric approach:___ Model-centric approach focuses on improving the algorithms or model parameters regardless of data.
-- ___MlOps:___ MlOps (Machine Learning Operations) is a way to manage and deploy machine learning models quickly and efficiently into production.
 - ___Real-time predictions:___ It involves making predictions instantly as new data comes in.
 - ___Batch predictions:___ It involves making predictions on a group of data at once, rather than one at a time.
-- ___Metadata:___ Metadata(data about your data) helps you understand where your data comes from(data provenance) and how it has been processed(data lineage: history of all the steps data went through before reaching its final form), which is useful for fixing errors and improving your models.
+- ___Metadata:___ Metadata (data about your data) helps you understand where your data comes from(data provenance) and how it has been processed(data lineage: history of all the steps data went through before reaching its final form), which is useful for fixing errors and improving your models.
-- ___Orchestration:___ Orchestrationin simple terms means organizing and coordinating different tasks or components so they work together smoothly.
+- ___Orchestration:___ Orchestration refers to the execution and coordination of tasks within an ML pipeline, ensuring that each task is executed in the correct order based on its dependencies.
-- ___Orchestrator:___ Orchestrator is a tool that manages and schedules these tasks, ensuring they run in the correct order based on their dependencies.
+- ___Orchestrator:___ Orchestrator is a tool or system that automates and manages this process of orchestration, ensuring that the tasks are scheduled, executed, and monitored efficiently.
 - ___DAG (Directed Acyclic Graph):___ DAG is a powerful tool for defining ML pipelines
 - ___Model (performance) decay:___ Model performance decay refers to the gradual decline in the accuracy or effectiveness of a machine learning model over time.